Eibwen/austin-allergy-tracker/README.md

 Their implementation seems nice and simple as well, I should dig through their various use-cases for it and find other useful tools that I'm sure they've built

 Pulling data from https://www.kxan.com/weather/allergy-forecast-austin-texas/

+## TODO

+[] check if there is useful data I can pull from https://austinpollen.com/pollenpage.html